 Four Solutions to Dramatically Improve Your Business

 Developing a roadmap that closes gaps in an organization’s IT capabilities and identifies enablers that produce measurable results is key to thriving in today’s retail environment.
-RPE and RIS News have identified four proven solutions that drive sales, raise margins and increase operational efficiencies.
+RPE has identified four proven solutions that drive sales, raise margins and increase operational efficiencies.
 Deployed in an agile, short-duration roll out these solutions deliver strong bottom-line performance measured in months and not years.
-The four solutions: Business Intelligence, Price Optimization, Enterprise Planning and Multi-Channel Fulfillment.
+The four solutions: Business Intelligence, Price Optimization, Enterprise Planning and Multichannel Fulfillment.

 Mapping Out a Five-Year IT Strategy